Flajt/auralia/README.md

 - It seems like multiple calls
 - Predictions might not scale way in the future (the consine similarity)
 - Generall accuray of the model is rather low
+- The way of getting spotify tokens is still not great (especially refreshing them)

 UML diagram: